ahampriyanshu/ahampriyanshu.github.io/_posts/cp/2022-04-03-cp-part-1-introduction.md

 * Test the output locally
 * Submit

-Sometimes instead of reading the problem statement, we can find hidden logic/patterns in the sample input and output.
+Sometimes instead of reading the problem statement, we can find required logic by observing the pattern in sample input and output.
 {: .notice--info}

 ## Analyzing given constraints